-1) Using a suitable brush, clean the vertical fins on the castings below the burner.

-2) Using a torch, inspect the fin matrix of the secondary heat exchanger situated below the cast iron sections and clean using compressed air or a water hose.
-Any debris dislodged can be removed from the sump through the inspection panel.

-4) Re-assemble the boiler in the reverse order to that shown above.
+- 1) Using a suitable brush, clean the vertical fins on the castings below the burner. - 2) Using a torch, inspect the sump below the cast iron sections and clean.
+Any loose debris can be removed from the sump through the inspection panel. - 4) Re-assemble the boiler in the reverse order to that shown above.
 Ensure a new seal is fitted to the top casting / burner joint to maintain a gas tight seal, (see spares list).
 Ensure that a new seal is fitted to the inspection panel.
-The boiler's operation may be affected if these seals are do not form a gas tight joint.

-5) Re-assemble the burner and clamp plate to the top casting and secure using the M8 nuts and tie rods, ensuring that the joint is sound.
+The boiler's operation may be affected if these seals are do not form a gas tight joint. - 5) Re-assemble the burner and clamp plate to the top casting and secure using the M8 nuts and tie rods, ensuring that the joint is sound.
 Assemble the gas valve, fan, transition duct using new gaskets.
 Refit the gas inlet flange to the gas valve using a new 'O' ring.
 Check all gas connections are tightened securely before opening the gas service cock.
 Re-connect electrical connections.
-Switch on the electricity supply and re-light the boiler following the procedure detailed in section 7.3.

-6) Take exhaust gas readings and compare with section 7.4.
+Switch on the electricity supply and re-light the boiler following the procedure detailed in section 7.3. - 6) Take exhaust gas readings and compare with section 7.4.
 Ensure no gas leaks are evident from the gas connections, refer to section 7.1 for procedure.
 Check thermostat settings and adjust if required.